hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/11-web-development/index.md

                     - first parameter: function to be executed
                     - second parameter: a time in miliseconds
                 - both can be interrupted using `clearInterval()` function

+- event handlers
+    - `onerror()`
+        - eg: `window.onerror = function_name(msg, url, line);`
+        - triggered when an exception occurs
+        - `onerror()`
+            - only captures error
+            - stores details for later
+        - function passes event details to alter box
+        - variables to pass paramaters of errors
+        - parameters
+            - `msg`
+                - message that browser displays
+            - `url`
+                - file name of code in which error occured
+            - `line`
+                - line which contains the error

 - debugging / finding errors